 On the other hand OUP’s experts also conclude that there are a number of key challenges associated with adopting international intelligibility as a key focus.

 - Differing learner goals can create a divide in the class which teachers will have to work hard to handle and to provide resources for.

 - Students with different L1s will find different elements of L2 pronunciation a challenge.
 Teachers should be aware of these and be prepared to respond accordingly.

 Building international intelligibility in your classroom

 In a 2020 blogpost on the topic, Pearson identified some interesting ways in which educators could help their students achieve intelligibility.

 - Recording students’ speech is a great way to get a clear picture of how they speak and how their pronunciation could be improved.
-Applications such as Sanako’s Pronounce can also be used to provide automated and quick feedback for students’ pronunciation.
+Educational technology tools such as Sanako’s automatic pronunciation grading can also be used to provide automated and quick feedback for students’ pronunciation.

 - It’s also important that students develop strong listening skills and are able to accurately hear how words are pronounced before attempting to reproduce them.
 Listening and shadowing are really useful activities that can be easily delivered and which help students to “improve their own intonation, connected speech and overall fluency” by repeating back what they have heard.